RHagenson/2019-01-03-UNO/_episodes/05-the-filesystem.md

 {: .bash}

 ~~~
-bio
+bio.txt
 ~~~
 {: .output}

 This prints the contents of your home directory, without you needing to type the full path.

-There is a shortcut to quickly return to your home directory. typing `cd` with no directory name will bring you back to your home (~):
+There is a shortcut to quickly return to your home directory which we used above. typing `cd` with no directory name will bring you back to your home (`~`):

 ~~~
 $ cd